What is Athlete's Foot Cream?

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.

 Do not take by mouth.
-Terbinafine topical is for use only on the skin.
+Athlete's Foot Cream is for use only on the skin.
 Do not use this medicine to treat fungal infections of your fingernails, toenails, or scalp.

 Read all patient information, medication guides, and instruction sheets provided to you.
 Ask your doctor or pharmacist if you have any questions.